nicoletrogers/nibrsbook/docs/victim.md

 |Victim Was Babysittee (The Baby)                          |         1,512|        0.07\%|
 |Total                                                     |     2,211,557|         100\%|

+We also know the relationship between victim and offender when the victim is a law enforcement officer.
+As shown in Table \@ref(tab:victimRelationshipPolice), most of the time the officer didn't know the offender, with 58.9% of victimizations being this relationship type.
+This is followed by 18.7% where the officer knew the offender, including if they were familiar with the person by arresting or stopping them previously.
+In about 18.5% we don't know the relationship as it is unknown and in 3.2% the officer and the offender were acquaintances.
+There are also a number of unlikely (and some impossible) relationships like the three in which the officer was the offender's child and the one in which the officer was a baby who was abused by their babysitter.
+These seem to be clear indications that there is some data errors with this variable.

 Table: (\#tab:victimRelationshipPolice)The distribution of the relationship between the victim and the offender for law enforcement officer victims.